 In general, the focus of the collection is on introductory works and materials that supplement the college curriculum and present a general survey, with an emphasis on works aimed at lower division undergraduates.
-Works outside this scope are considered if they meet curricular needs.
+Works outside this scope are considered if they meet curricular needs or support program accreditation.

 The library collection reflects multiple formats that maximize access to content and address the needs of different learning styles.
 Increased emphasis is being placed on electronic resources which can be accessed on and off campus.

-In addition, since LCC fosters cultural diversity and critical thinking, the library collection reflects cultural diversity and multiple--sometimes controversial--points of view.
-A process has been developed for reconsidering a title in the Library's collection.
+LCC fosters cultural diversity and critical thinking and the library collection reflects cultural diversity and multiple controversial points of view.

 Because access to a variety of viewpoints is essential to the development of critical thinking, the LCC Library supports the American Library Association's Bill of Rights and Freedom to Read Statement.

 The Library accepts donated materials and will add them to the collection when they meet collection development criteria for purchased materials.
-Gifted materials not added to the collection will be added to the Library's annual used materials sale, the Big Book Bash.
+Materials that are not added to the collection may be placed in the Library's annual used materials sale, the Big Book Bash.